thermeon/project-guidelines/README.md

 * Have a `test` mode environment if needed.

     _Why:_
     > While sometimes end to end testing in `production` mode might seem enough, there are some exceptions: One example is you may not want to enable analytical information on a 'production' mode and pollute someone's dashboard with test data.
 The other example is that your API may have rate limits in `production` and blocks your test calls after a certain amount of requests.

-* Place your test files next to the tested modules using `*.test.js` or `*.spec.js` naming convention, like `moduleName.spec.js`

-    _Why:_
-    > You don't want to dig through a folder structure to find a unit test. [read more...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)

 * Put your additional test files into a separate test folder to avoid confusion.

     _Why:_
     > Some test files don't particularly relate to any specific implementation file.
-You have to put it in a folder that is most likely to be found by other developers: `__test__` folder.
-This name: `__test__`  is also standard now and gets picked up by most JavaScript testing frameworks.
+You have to put it in a folder that is most likely to be found by other developers.

 * Write testable code, avoid side effects, extract side effects, write pure functions